 2. Al Fahal Island

-This island is also known as the Shark Island and offers a variety of swim-throughs, caves, wrecks, soft and hard coral gardens and the best of all sharks on the seafloor.
-It looks like an aquarium and has all the varieties of corals that Oman has, which makes it very versatile and vibrant.
-You can see the schools of barracuda, Mobula rays swimming above you in the clear turquoise water.
-And how can we forget giant eagle rays!
-There is plenty to explore, and many divers consider it to be on the top of their diving destinations in Oman.3.
-Al Munnassir Wreck
+This island is also known as Shark Island and offers a variety of swim-throughs, caves, wrecks, soft and hard coral gardens, and best of all, sharks on the seafloor.
+It looks like an aquarium with all the varieties of corals that Oman has, making it very versatile and vibrant.
+You can see the schools of barracuda and Mobula rays swimming above you in the clear turquoise water.
+And how can we forget giant eagle rays?
+There is plenty to explore, and many divers consider it to be at the top of their diving destinations in Oman.

-Bandar Kharyan is located 25 km southeast of Muscat and is accessible only by boats.
-This area is lined with sedimentary rocks which are unique to this area.
-It predominantly contains shallow coral reefs, honeycomb moray eels and a wide variety of fishes.
-It has an average depth of 15 metres, so it is excellent for those who are looking for open water certifications.5.
-Turtle City
+Bandar Khayran is located 25 km southeast of Muscat and is accessible only by boats.
+This area is lined with sedimentary rocks, which are unique to this area.
+It predominantly contains shallow coral reefs, honeycomb moray eels, and various fishes.
+It has an average depth of 15 meters, so it is excellent for those looking for open-water certifications.
+It is also a popular spot for dolphin watching in Oman.

 Diving is done all year round in Oman.
-However, in the season of Khareef which is between June and September, there is no diving down South.
-The best time for diving is between April and May or September and November with ideal weather conditions and moderate temperatures.Best Operators for Diving in Oman
+However, in the season of Khareef, which is between June and September, diving is not allowed down South.
+The best time for diving is between April and May or September and November, with ideal weather conditions and moderate temperatures.Best Operators for Diving in Oman

 1. Mola Mola Diving Centre, MuscatAddress: Al Mouj Marina, 18 November St